 - Mental anguish

 - Loss of reputation

 Additionally, in some instances, the victim may also collect punitive damages.
 Unlike the aforementioned damages, which compensate the victim for their losses, punitive damages punish the defendant for their egregious actions and deter others from committing similar acts.

 Punitive damages are rare.
 For a court to award punitive damages, the plaintiff generally needs to prove by clear and convincing evidence that the defendant’s actions involved severe misconduct such as malice, gross negligence, or wanton disregard for the health and safety of others.

-- Go over your accident in detail, determine if you have a viable legal claim and fill you in on which legal options you may pursue
+- Discuss your accident in detail, determine if you have a viable legal claim, and fill you in on which legal options you may pursue.

 - Answer all the concerns and questions you have regarding your accident and the legal process involved with the case

 - Investigate the car crash and secure the evidence needed to show what happened and who was at fault

 - Handle all the negotiations with the other side—including the insurance company—and fight for a just settlement

 - Bring in the experts like accident reconstructionists, doctors, and engineers to help prove liability and back up your claim.